The cybersecurity standard IEC 81001-5-1 focuses on how IT security needs to be taken into account in the software life cycle.

 In this respect, IEC 81001-5-1 is helping to implement the procedural landscape.
 More specific details in some places would help manufacturers to meet the requirements.
 Other documents such as the IT Security Guideline should therefore continue to be used as checklists.

 All in all, IEC 81001-5-1 is a very important standard that was long overdue.
 Uniform standards for cybersecurity in the field of medical devices have been needed for a long time.
 That was why the Johner Institute provided an IT Security Guideline some time ago.
-This is now confirmed by the newly published draft standard.
+It provides important additions to existing standards and the new IEC 81001-5-1.

-The fact that the standard is intended for harmonization with EU regulations even before it is published also shows how much a standard of this type is needed.
+The fact that the standard had been intended for harmonization with EU regulations even before it was published also shows how much a standard of this type was needed.

 IEC 81001-5-1 will also help the notified bodies.
 They will be able to use the standard as the basis for audits of the quality management system and the technical documentation in the future.